omnivector-solutions/osd-documentation/contributing.rst

 - keep user related changes in the :ref:`changelog`
 - annotated tags for releases, see :ref:`release-process` below for details
+- do not include merge commits in new branches.
+New branches should contain only new code.

 .. _charm-development: